Blockade runner: Axis blockade runners

 The German ship Ramses was in China when the war started.
 On Nov.
-23, 1942, she attempted to sail from Batavia (now called Jakarta), to Bordeaux with a cargo of rubber.
+23, 1942, she attempted to sail from Batavia (now Jakarta), to Bordeaux with a cargo of rubber.
 The hope was that maintaining a sharp 24-hour lookout they could evade the Allied blockade.
 HMAS Adelaide (1918) caught and sank her.

 A small number of planes succeeded in flying between the Axis-controlled Europe and the Japanese-controlled parts of Asia.
 The first known flight was by an Italian Savoia-Marchetti SM.75 Marsupiale, which flew in July 1942, according to various sources, either from Zaporozhye to Baotou or from Rhodes Island to Rangoon.
 Later, German Junkers Ju 290-A aircraft prepared for (or, according to some sources, completed) similar flights.